 The Compensation Committee is authorized to make adjustments in the terms and conditions of, and the criteria included in, Awards (i) in recognition of unusual or nonrecurring events (including, without limitation, acquisitions and dispositions of businesses and assets) affecting us, any subsidiary or any business unit, or our financial statements, (ii) in response to changes in applicable laws, regulations, accounting principles, tax rates and regulations or business conditions or (iii) in view of the Compensation Committee's assessment of our business strategy, any subsidiary or business unit thereof, performance of comparable organizations, economic and business conditions, personal performance of a participant, and any other circumstances deemed relevant.
-However, the Compensation Committee may not make any adjustment described in this paragraph if doing so would cause any Award granted under the 2019 Plan to participants designated by the Compensation Committee as "covered employees" and intended to qualify as "performance-based compensation."
+However, the Compensation Committee may not make any adjustment described in this paragraph if doing so would cause any Award granted under the 2019 Plan to participants designated by the Compensation Committee as "covered employees" and intended to qualify as "performance-based compensation" under Section 162(m) of the Code to otherwise fail to qualify as "performance-based compensation."